hongl-fnst/dnf/README.md

 Enter rootfs destination directory (default: /opt/ubq/devkit/x86):
 You are about to set rootfs destination directory to "/opt/ubq/devkit/x86".
 Are you sure[Y/n]?
 ```
-Save the rootfs to rootfs destination directory
+Save the rootfs to rootfs destination directory.

 ```
 =================================================================
 Enter SPDX repo directory (default: /home/test/dnf/spdx_repo):
 You are about to set SPDX repo directory to "/home/test/dnf/spdx_repo".
 Are you sure[Y/n]?
 ```
-Read the SPDX repodata form the directory
+Read the SPDX repodata form the directory.

 ```
 =================================================================
 Enter SPDX file destination directory (default: /home/test/dnf/spdx_download):
 You are about to set SPDX file destination directory to "/home/test/dnf/spdx_download".
 Are you sure[Y/n]?
 ```
-Save the SPDX file to the directory
+Save the SPDX file to the directory.
 ```
 =================================================================
 Enter SRPM repo directory (default: /home/test/dnf/srpm_repo):
 You are about to set SRPM repo directory to "/home/test/dnf/srpm_repo".
 Are you sure[Y/n]?
 ```
-Read the SRPM repodata form the directory
+Read the SRPM repodata form the directory.

 ```
 =================================================================
 Enter SRPM file destination directory (default: /home/test/dnf/srpm_download):
 You are about to set SRPM file destination directory to "/home/test/dnf/srpm_download".
 Are you sure[Y/n]?
 ```
-Save the SRPM file to the directory
+Save the SRPM file to the directory.

 ```
 =================================================================
 Enter RPM repo directory (default: /home/test/dnf/oe_repo):
 You are about to set RPM repo directory to "/home/test/dnf/oe_repo".
 Are you sure[Y/n]?
 ```
-Read the RPM repodata form the directory
+Read the RPM repodata form the directory.

 ```
 =================================================================
 Enter RPM file destination directory (default: /home/test/dnf/rpm_download):
 You are about to set RPM file destination directory to "/home/test/dnf/rpm_download".
 Are you sure[Y/n]?
 ```
-Save the RPM file to the directory
+Save the RPM file to the directory.

 ```
  /home/test/dnf/.rootfs-x86 is not exist. mkdir /home/test/dnf/.rootfs-x86.